collective/collective.formcriteria/collective/formcriteria/README.txt

 collective.formcriteria
 =======================

-This package provides new criteria types based on the ATContentTypes.criteria types that are used to create a form at the top of the topic view.
+This package provides extends the Products.ATContentTypes.criteria types to create a search form at the top of the topic view.
+If any of the criterion fields are selected in the criterion's "Form Fields" field, then those fields will be rendered on the search form.
 Users can use the form to submit criteria to supplement any search criteria in the topic.
 Values entered on the criteria tab for the topic become the default values on the form.

 Also provided is an alternative display layout that uses the folder contents table and can still display the search form viewlet.